-The Joint Action Committee Against Forced Inauguration of Mapithel Dam, an umbrella body of 20 groups representing various communities claiming to have been affected by the project, had threatened a 48-hour shutdown to coincide with the dam’s scheduled inauguration by Modi on March 16.
-The committee withdrew its call late on March 14, reportedly after the Manipur government agreed to shelve the inauguration.
+But as things stand now, that will not happen, courtesy a shut-down call by a pressure group opposing the ban if the Prime Minister inaugurated the project.
+The Joint Action Committee Against Forced Inauguration of Mapithel Dam, an umbrella organisation of 20 groups representing various sections claiming to be affected by the project, had threatened a 48-hour shutdown, coinciding with scheduled inauguration of the dam by Modi on March 16.

-The action committee is primarily demanding compensation for the people displaced by the project as mandated by the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013.
-“We are against the commissioning of the dam until grievances of the affected people are addressed and our rights are respected,” said Letsei Mate, the action committee’s general secretary.
+The committee’s primary demand entails the compensation of people displaced by the project according to the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013.
+“We are against the commissioning of the dam until grievances of affected people are addressed and our rights are respected,” said Letsei Mate, the general secretary of the joint action committee.

 A string of delays

-The Thoubal Multipurpose Project, located in the Mapithel valley in the hill districts of Urkhul and Senapati, was approved by the Planning Commission in 1980.
+The Thoubal Multipurpose Project, located in the Mapithel valley in the state’s hill districts of Urkhul and Senapati districts, was approved by the Planning Commission in 1980.
 Construction started in 1989.
-The stated objective was to use water from the Thoubal river for irrigation, drinking and to generate electricity.
+The stated objective of the project was to utilise the water of the Thoubal river for irrigation, drinking water and to generate electricity.

-The project’s annual irrigation potential is 33,400 hectares and its drinking water supply capacity is 45.46 million litres a day, most of which would be directed to Imphal.
-In addition, it is supposed to produce 7.5 megawatts of power for rural electrification.
+The project’s annual irrigation potential is 33,400 hectares and drinking water supply capacity, 45.46 million litres a day, most of which would be directed to Imphal.
+In addition, it is also supposed to produce 7.5 MW hydel power for rural electrification.

-The delays have also hugely escalated the cost.
-In 1980, the project was conceived at an estimated cost of Rs 47.25 crore.
-In 2016, revised estimates pegged the cost at over Rs 1,500 crore.
+The delays have also lead to huge cost escalations.
+In 1980, the project was conceived at the estimated cost of Rs 47.25 crores, but revised estimates made in 2016 peg the project at more than Rs 1,500 crores.

-Apart from complaints of inadequate compensation, opposition to the commissioning of the dam itself has grown louder over the years.
-Local communities claim the project violates the Forest Conservation Act of 1980 and its new avatar, the Forest Rights Act of 2006.
+Apart from complaints of inadequate compensation, opposition to the commissioning of the dam itself has become louder over the years.
+Local communities claim that the project violates the Forest Conservation Act of 1980 and its new avatar, the Forest Rights Act of 2006.

-The first organised opposition to the project came in 2013, when the Nagas of Chandel hill district said the project, which has submerged vast tracts of their ancestral lands, violated environmental safeguards.
-They petitioned the Union tribal affairs ministry to halt the project, claiming that its first stage clearance was granted by the environment ministry only in 2010, a good 11 years after construction began.
-The second stage clearance, they added, was granted by the ministry without consulting them, which violated the Forest Rights Act.
+The first organised dissent against the project came in 2013 when Chandel Nagas of Manipur’s Hills affirmed that the project, which has submerged large tracts their ancestral land, violated environmental safeguards.
+They petitioned the Union tribal ministry to decommission the dam claiming that first stage clearance for the project was granted by the environment ministry only in 2010, a good 11 years after constriction first started.
+They also claimed that the second stage environment clearance was granted by the ministry without consulting them in violation of the Forest Rights Act of 2006.

-But the tribal affairs ministry insisted that the lack of consultations was a “unique isolated case”, forcing the displaced people to approach the National Green Tribunal in August 2013.
-In December 2017, the tribunal ruled in favour of the local communities, ordering the state government to ensure that the Forest Rights Act was complied with, and consultations were held with the affected communities.
+But with the tribal ministry insisting that the lack of consultations was a “unique isolated case”, people displaced by the project approached the National Green Tribunal in August 2013.
+In December 2017, the green tribunal finally ruled in the villagers’ favour, ordering the state government to ensure the Forest Rights Act of 2006 is complied with and consultations with affected local communities are held.

-However, the action committee claims, the government has not honoured the court’s judgement.
-In a memorandum to the prime minister, sent through the governor’s office, it claimed that commissioning the dam without following proper procedures would amount to contempt of court.
+However, the joint action committee contends that the state Government has not honoured the green court’s judgment.
+Ina memorandum to the Prime Minister to the Prime Minister through the governor’s office, it claimed that any commission the dam without following proper procedures would amount to contempt of the court.